sandlogic/SandLogic-Lexicons/README.md

 ### 3. Benchmark-Validated Performance

-Each model in our Lexicon  is rigorously evaluated on standard industry benchmarks, including:
+Each model in our Lexicons  is rigorously evaluated on standard industry benchmarks, including:

 - HellaSwag: A challenging commonsense reasoning task that tests a model's ability to complete scenarios with plausible endings.